 The sixth century Roman philosopher and statesman Boethius ascended the peak of power and influence amid the post-Roman state of Theoderic the Great.
-After the dissolution of Roman authority in the late fifth century, Theoderic seized control of Italy and formed a successor state to the Western Roman Empire, which would maintain the ancient traditions, offices, and formal structure of the old Roman heartland.
-This continuity allowed Theoderic to pacify the Roman population, as well as permitted him to concentrate his power and influence over the Italian peninsula.
+After the dissolution of Roman authority in the late fifth century, Theoderic seized control of Italy and formed a successor state to the Western Roman Empire – which sustained the ancient traditions, offices, as well as formal structure of the old Roman heartland.
+This continuity allowed Theoderic to pacify the Roman population – and permitted him to concentrate his power as well as influence over the Italian peninsula.

-Late in the reign of Theoderic, the career of Boethius would come to an abrupt end with the latter being charged with treason by the former.
-In prison Boethius would go on to write The Consolation of Philosophy while awaiting his own execution.
+Late in the reign of Theoderic, the career of Boethius came to an abrupt end with the latter being charged with treason by the former.
+In prison, Boethius wrote The Consolation of Philosophy while awaiting his own execution.
 The book is written in dialogue form between Lady Philosophy and Boethius.
 The subjects of the dialogue include: the origin and preservation of happiness, pursuit of virtue, inconstancy of fortune, as well as time and free will.

 “…I shall present you with this corollary: since men become happy by achieving happiness, and happiness is itself divinity, clearly they become happy by attaining divinity.
 Now just as men become just by acquiring justice, and wise by acquiring wisdom, so by the same argument they must become gods once they have acquired divinity.
 Hence every happy person is God; God is by nature one only, but nothing prevents the greatest possible number from sharing in that divinity.